ddev/ddev/CONTRIBUTING.md

 9. Even though we call these "rules" above, they are actually just guidelines.
 Since you've read all the rules, you now know that.

 If you are having trouble getting into the mood of idiomatic Go, we recommend reading through [Effective Go](https://golang.org/doc/effective_go.html).
 The [Go Blog](https://blog.golang.org) is also a great resource.
 Drinking the kool-aid is a lot easier than going thirsty.

+## Using Gitpod.io to test PRs

+[Gitpod.io](https://www.gitpod.io/) is integrated with DDEV-Local so you don't have to set up a development environment to work on bugs or features.
+You can just spin up a gitpod instance and go.
+There's a link on every PR build in the checks to let you do it.